bcgov/openshift-launchpad-deployment/README.md

-AUTH_TOKEN  | All      | Authorization token used to login to OpenShift cluster, see Authorization section of this document NAMESPACE   | All      | Namespace in which to build and deploy the application APP_NAME    | All      | Name of the application e.g. my-app-name-pr4 SERVER_PORT | None     | Port exposed by the server, must match port exposed by Dockerfile, defaults to 5000 CLIENT_PORT | None     | Port exposed by the client, must match port exposed by Dockerfile, defaults to 3000 API_URL     | Client   | The URL that is exposed by the route in the server application, available as env var in client
+AUTH_TOKEN  | All      | Authorization token used to login to OpenShift cluster, see Authorization section of this document NAMESPACE   | All      | Namespace in which to build and deploy the application APP_NAME    | All      | Name of the application e.g. my-app-name-pr4 BRANCH      | None     | Branch of the application repo that is to be deployed, defaults to master SERVER_PORT | None     | Port exposed by the server, must match port exposed by Dockerfile, defaults to 5000 CLIENT_PORT | None     | Port exposed by the client, must match port exposed by Dockerfile, defaults to 3000 API_URL     | Client   | The URL that is exposed by the route in the server application, available as env var in client